znikolovski/L738/README.md

 ### Objective

-1. Familiarize yourself with the Sling Model Exporter
+1. Familiarize yourself with the Sling Model Exporter.
-2. Discover the interfaces that are at the heart of the communication layer between AEM and the frontend libraries
+2. Discover the interfaces that are at the heart of the communication layer between AEM and the frontend libraries.
-3. Expose a new field by adding a simple getter
+3. Expose a new field by adding a simple getter.

 ### Lesson Context